-2.1 Business combination between Eutelsat and OneWeb
+2.1 Eutelsat-OneWeb business combination

-On 26 July 2022 Eutelsat Communications and the key OneWeb shareholders signed a Memorandum of Understanding with a view to a business combination between the two companies via a share exchange transaction, aimed at creating a global leader in connectivity.
+On 26 July 2022, Eutelsat Communications, the parent company of Eutelsat S.A., and the key OneWeb shareholders signed a Memorandum of Understanding with a view to a business combination between the two companies via a share exchange transaction, aimed at creating a global leader in connectivity.
 The transaction will be structured as an exchange of OneWeb shares by their shareholders (other than Eutelsat) for new shares issued by Eutelsat.
-On realization of the transaction, Eutelsat will own 100% of OneWeb and OneWeb shareholders will receive around 226 million newly-issued Eutelsat Communications shares.
+On realization of the transaction, Eutelsat Communications S.A. will own 100% of OneWeb, of which 22.91% held indirectly via its subsidiary Eutelsat S.A., and OneWeb shareholders will receive around 226 million newly issued Eutelsat shares.
+The Group will continue to hold 22.91% of OneWeb at the level of Eutelsat S.A.